Salary and Benefits

 Two annual events directed by residents, for residents, during which attention is focused on well-being and team-building.
 Faculty members provide coverage so that all residents can take part.

 First-year residents and senior residents meet regularly to discuss matters of individual or common concern, both personal and professional.
-The Behavioral Science faculty facilitates the group.
+Family Medicine and Behavioral Health faculty facilitate the groups.

 Balint Group training is a method of understanding the doctor/patient relationship and learning the therapeutic possibilities of communicating skillfully with patients.
 The purpose of Balint Groups is to focus on the empathetic process and develop safety and trust through group cohesion.
 These groups, facilitated by trained faculty, are open to second- and third-year residents.

 Social activities are planned throughout the year, including class potluck dinners, department holiday parties, graduation celebrations, cookouts and an annual talent show.
 Because the call schedule is completed a year in advance, residents and their families have plenty of notice to plan vacations and time off.